Beat Procrastination

 • You promised you’d start today and get it done.
 But you didn’t.
 Again.

-• Then that nagging feeling comes back, followed by dread, guilt and even anxiety.
+• Then that nagging feeling comes back, followed by dread, guilt and even stress.

 You say “I’ll start tomorrow”, but tomorrow turns into the next… and the next.
 That task, that thing, that keeps getting putting off.
 Never gets done.